shepardxia/shepardxia.github.io/_pages/about.md

 subtitle:

 profile:
-  align: left
+  align: right
-  image: prof_pic.jpg
+  image: prof_2.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >

 news: false # includes a list of news items